Skip to main content

 extension=zip.so

-Composer Platform requirements
+Composer Platform Requirements

 As the build and runtime containers are different on Deploio you may run into issues where you cannot build a project successfully due to platform requirements not being fulfilled by the build-time container.
 You can ignore these requirements using either